sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 **Deployment Stage**

-Let’s presume you are trying to deploy (aka install) ver 2.0 of an unlocked package in an org where ver 1.0 is currently installed.
+Let’s presume you are trying to install ver 2.0 of an unlocked package in an org where ver 1.0 is currently installed.
 During this package upgrade process, the following changes are applied:

 1. Metadata that is new in v2.0 in comparison to v1.0 are deployed or created in the target org.
 2. Metadata that has changed are applied.
 For example, if a Lightning Page or Apex Controller has been modified in v2.0, those modifications are applied as part of package upgrade.